Be a Part of an Intercultural Exchange

 What this Housing Option Provides

-To find out what is included in each housing option, go to Comprehensive Housing and Student Affairs Inclusions.
+To find out what is included in each housing option, go to Comprehensive Housing and Student Life Inclusions.

 You will preference your housing choices during the registration process.